microsoft/api-guidelines/graph/GuidelinesGraph.md

 While HTTP defines no constraints on how different resources are related together, it does encourage the use of URL path segment hierarchies to convey relationships.
-In Microsoft Graph lifetime relationships between resources are supported by the OData concepts of singletons, entitySets, entities, complex types and navigation properties.
+In Microsoft Graph relationships between resources are supported by the OData concepts of singletons, entitySets, entities, complex types and navigation properties.